-4. Final remarks
+4. Final Remarks

 4.1.
-Non-arithmetic alternating link complements built from \mathcal{P} .
-In [9] we constructed two infinite families of alternating link complements commensurable with Q_3 , these were all cubical, in that they were built from regular ideal cubes.
+Non-arithmetic alternating link complements built from \mathcal{P}

+In [9], we constructed two infinite families of alternating link complements commensurable with Q_3 , these were all cubical, in that they were built from regular ideal cubes.
 Indeed as proved in [9, Lemma 2.2], any cubical hyperbolic 3-manifold is arithmetic.
-One of the complications here is that a manifold built from copies of \mathcal{P} need not be arithmetic as the following example of an alternating link complement shows.
+One of the complications here is that a manifold built from copies of \mathcal{P} need not be arithmetic.
+Consider the alternating link shown in Fig. 8.